aloha-cn/Hackintosh-ThinkCentre-M92p-Tower-OpenCore/README.md

 ### Notice
 ##### BIOS can't do UEFI boot from HDD.
 My solution is plugging an extra usb stick for booting.
+##### This model doesn't support 4k video output even if installed a dGPU.
+No solution yet.